Erica Spatz

-Erica S. Spatz is an American general cardiologist.
-She is an associate professor and clinical investigator at the Center for Outcomes Research and Evaluation at the Yale University School of Medicine.
+Erica S. Spatz is an American preventative cardiologist and research scientist.
+She is an associate professor of cardiology and chronic diseases at Yale School of Medicine.
+She is also Director of the Preventive Cardiovascular Health Program and the Remote Patient Monitoring program at the medical school.
+She is a deputy editor of the Journal of the American College of Cardiology (JACC).

 Early life and education

 Spatz was born and raised in New York where she attended Curtis High School in Staten Island.
 In her senior year of high school, she received a scholarship from the Posse Foundation to attend Vanderbilt University.
 She completed her Bachelor of Science degree with honors in human and organizational development from Vanderbilt in 1997 and enrolled at The Medical School for International Health of the Ben-Gurion University of the Negev for her medical degree.
 Spatz returned to North America following her medical degree and finished her residency at Montefiore Medical Center and fellowship at Yale New Haven Hospital, obtaining a Master of Health Science from Yale School of Medicine in 2010.

 Career

 Following her residency, Spatz was referred to the National Clinician Scholars Program (NCSP) at Yale School of Medicine, run by Harlan Krumholz.
 During her time with NCSP, Spatz co-founded Project Access-New Haven, a nonprofit community-based organization whose mission is to improve access to care for patients in New Haven.